necloX/LangLab/README.md

 # LangLab Project
 LangLab is a Unity tool for prototyping programming languages through an asset based workflow.
 The goals of this tool are threefold
 - Empower artists, gamedesigners and in general people that work with entertainment software to design and implement their own programing languages and especially DSL's.
-- Creating languages that targets either the Unity editor, for instance custom scripting languages for game logic, either the actual games produced with Unity, as game features.
+- Creating languages that targets either the Unity editor (custom scripting languages for game logic, dialogue systems), either the actual games produced with Unity, as game features.
 - Allowing users to experiments with the powerfull features of the Unity engine to design interactives, visually augmented programming languages, based on gamedesign principles.

 # What is an asset based workflow ?